 - Remove the meat and set aside to rest.
 Remove the rinds, and strain the broth into a glass measuring cup, Refrigerate to cool.

 - Shred the meat off the bone with two forks.
 Refrigerate.

 - When the broth has cooled the fat will have risen to the surface.
 Remove the fat and pour the broth into a saucepan.
-Reduce the broth by about half, and season to taste with salt and pepper.
+Bring to a boil and reduce the broth by about half; season to taste with salt and pepper.
 Add the shredded meat back in and keep warm.

 - Layer the meat onto the sopes, along with some red onion, cilantro, crumbled queso cheese, and a drizzle of lime cream.
 Serve with salsa.

-- Mix the masa harina and the salt together.
+- To make the sopes: mix the masa harina and the salt together.
 Work in the shortening with your fingers until it’s thoroughly combined.
 Add the warm water until a soft dough comes together.

 - Take a ball of dough about 2 to 3 oz and lay on a piece of waxed paper.
 Put another piece of waxed paper on top, flatten slightly, and then, using a heavy pan or a tortilla press, press down so that the ball flattens into a disk about 3 to 4 inches around.